scanny/python-pptx/docs/user/modules/pptx.rst

       *string* -- free-form version string

-|_SlideCollection| objects
+|SlideCollection| objects
 ==========================

-The |_SlideCollection| object is typically encountered as the :attr:`~pptx.Presentation.slides` member of |Presentation|.
+The |SlideCollection| object is typically encountered as the :attr:`~pptx.Presentation.slides` member of |Presentation|.
 It is not intended to be constructed directly.

-.. autoclass:: pptx.presentation._SlideCollection
+.. autoclass:: pptx.parts.slides.SlideCollection
    :members:
    :member-order: bysource
    :undoc-members:
    :show-inheritance:

-|_ShapeCollection| objects
+|ShapeCollection| objects
 ==========================

-The |_ShapeCollection| object is typically encountered as the :attr:`~BaseSlide.shapes` member of |_Slide|.
+The |ShapeCollection| object is typically encountered as the :attr:`~BaseSlide.shapes` member of |Slide|.
 It is not intended to be constructed directly.

-.. autoclass:: pptx.presentation._ShapeCollection
+.. autoclass:: pptx.shapes.shapetree.ShapeCollection
    :members:
    :member-order: bysource
    :undoc-members: